-- A System Pillar focusing on innovated concept of operations and functional objectives; - An Innovation Pillar focusing on Transforming Projects taking into account the work done in the System Pillar, in order to develop solutions and products, which are compliant with the System Pillar.
+- A System Pillar focusing on innovated concept of operations and functional objectives, and potentially on innovated concept of railway transport; - An Innovation Pillar focusing on Transforming Projects taking into account the work done in the System Pillar, in order to develop solutions and products, which are compliant with the System Pillar.

-Nevertheless, Horizon Europe funding will need to be complemented with other European, national, or regional funding and financial instruments for the deployment of the output of the Rail R&D&I Partnership results.
-This complementarity is needed to accelerate the market uptake of its outcomes all over Europe uniformly to ensure that innovations result in a fully interoperable transformed rail system rather than in islands of non-interoperable obsolete and up-to-date systems, operational procedures and regulation provisions.
-The Union should start with reserving a large share of CEF funding for the deployment of new Rail technological and operational solutions, including in urban
+Nevertheless, Horizon Europe funding will need to be complemented with other European, national, or regional funding and financial instruments for the deployment of the output of the Rail R&I Partnership results.
+This complementarity is needed to accelerate the deployment and market uptake of its outcomes all over Europe uniformly to ensure that innovations result in a fully interoperable transformed rail system rather than in islands of non-interoperable obsolete and up-to-date systems, operational procedures and regulation provisions.
+The Union should start with reserving a large share of CEF funding for the deployment of new Rail technological and operational solutions, including in urban TEN-T nodes.

-TEN-T nodes.
 In addition, a revision of the current CEF regulatory framework should take place to mirror the evolution of rail operations, infrastructure, etc.